Flavored milk provides more nutrition and less sugar than juices and sports drinks

 With childhood obesity rates on the rise, parents often pursue school or district-wide bans on certain snacks and flavored milk to eliminate extra calories.
 According to pediatricians, however, the goal should be to plan — not ban.

 Snacking between meals is the source of nearly 25 percent of children’s daily energy — crucial to helping them stay on track in the classroom or on the field.
 Flavored milk is a smart snack, containing the same essential vitamins and minerals as plain milk.
 This is great news, since most boys and girls are not getting enough calcium in their diets.

 Health Benefits of Flavored Milk

-A healthy alternative to soft drinks and fruit juice, milk is also a nutritional powerhouse, packing nine essential vitamins and minerals into one serving:
+A healthy alternative to soft drinks and fruit juice, milk is also a nutritional powerhouse, packing thirteen essential vitamins and minerals into one serving:

 - Has more muscle-building protein than juices and sodas

 - The vitamins and minerals help build and repair muscle, making it a great post-exercise beverage and a healthy alternative to sports drinks

 The Role of Flavored Milk in Child Nutrition Programs